bchandos/bchandos.github.io/_blog_source/customizing-code-server.md

 Now I am ready to build my Docker container: `docker build -t code-server .`

 Once complete, I am ready to start.
-I can use the single command provided in Coder's Docker Hub example, but the recommended way to launch a container these days is to user `docker-compose` (which is a separate install - see Docker's doc~~k~~umentation).
+I can use the single command provided in Coder's Docker Hub example, but the recommended way to launch a container these days is to use `docker-compose` (which is a separate install - see Docker's doc~~k~~umentation).

 ```
 version: '3.3'